awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 ------
 #### [ Unregistered Devices \(4\) ]

-For devices not registered as things in the registry, the following policy grants permission to connect to with client ID `client1` and subscribe to the topic filter `some/+/topic` only:
+For devices not registered as things in the AWS IoT Core registry, the following policy grants permission to connect to AWS IoT Core with client ID `client1` and subscribe to the topic filter `some/+/topic` only:

 ```
 {